xiaohan2012/graph-event-detection/diary.md

   - `make_artificial_data`: for each event, dump also `preprune_seconds`, `root`, `U`
   - `gen_cand_trees`: `--roots` argument
   - `synthetic_different_noise_fraction.sh`: to bundle them up
+- write
+  - find the template and sketch out the paper structure, e.g, section name and what to include
+  - problem definition
+- read the book

+Day 3:

 - `synthetic_evaluation`: `noise_fraction`
+  - find some metric to use
+  - finish the code `def evaluate_single_tree`
 - Charikar's algorithm
   - test cases
   - algorithm
-- write
-  - find the template and sketch out the paper structure, e.g, section name and what to include
-  - problem definition

 - approximation proof for budget problem
-- read the book